 }

-Well, we write enough code, let try to build the app and test it, I’m going test it using chrome extension Postman (you can use any REST client like curl to test).
+Now that we’ve written enough code, let’s build the app and test it.
+I will test it using the Postman Chrome extension (you can use any REST client like curl to test).

-To build the app open your terminal and go the the project directory
+To build the app, open your terminal and navigate to the project directory.

 $ go build main.go